AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Barzakh

-Barzakh is an Arabic word meaning ‘obstacle’, ‘hindrance’, ‘separation’, or ‘barrier’.
-In Islam, barzakh refers to the barrier between life and afterlife, the state of waiting until the Day of Judgement.
+In Arabic, barzakh means ‘obstacle’, ‘hindrance’, ‘separation’, or ‘barrier’.
+In Islam, barzakh represents the barrier between life and afterlife, where souls wait until the Day of Judgement.

 Believer’s baptism

-Believer’s baptism refers to the initiation into the Christian Church by immersion in water of an adult, who is old enough to understand the ceremony and is willing to live a Christian life.
+Believer’s baptism initiates adults into the Christian Church through immersion in water, provided they understand the ceremony and are willing to live a Christian life.

 Beneficence